moq-wg/CAT-4-MOQT/draft-ietf-moq-c4m.md

 deployments.

-Future revisions leading to backward incompatible scope formats MUST register a ne map kep (e.g., kwy 1) defining the replacement structure.
+Future revisions leading to backward incompatible scope formats MUST register a new map key (e.g., key 1) defining the replacement structure.
 A recipient that finds none of the keys it understands MUST reject the token.